MikaSoftware/mikathing/docs/DevOps-1-Setup-and-install-on-raspbian.md

     cd ~/mikathing
     ```

-2. Setup our virtual environment
+2. Activate the ``root`` account so our application can access the hardware.

     ```
+    sudo -s
+    ```

+3. Setup our virtual environment

+    ```
     virtualenv -p python3.6 env
     ```

-3. Now lets activate virtual environment
+4. Now lets activate virtual environment

     ```
     source env/bin/activate
     ```

-4. Now lets install the libraries this project depends on.
+5. Now lets install the libraries this project depends on.

     ```
     pip install -r requirements.txt
     ```

-5. In the ``src`` directory create a file called ``.env`` and populate it with the following content:
+6. In the ``src`` directory create a file called ``.env`` and populate it with the following content:

     ```
     # THE FOLLOWING VARIABLES ARE SET ACCORDING TO YOUR PHIDGET DEVICE VALUES.